Contrarian Corpus

 Notes

 Exit letter, not a thesis deck: Ackman announces Pershing Square sold its Netflix stake after ~3 months, booking a ~4pp YTD drag.
 Written the day after Netflix's Q1'22 earnings disclosed the shift to advertising and paid-sharing enforcement.
-Rhetorical highlights worth studying as a specimen: (1) a textbook 'concentrated-portfolio demands predictability' framing used to justify exiting a position rather than doubling down; (2) explicit self-referential lesson — 'act promptly when we discover new information inconsistent with our original thesis' — evoking Valeant/Herbalife as unnamed priors; (3) a face-saving pivot ('we would not be surprised to see Netflix continue to be a highly successful company') that separates the call from a judgment on the business.
-No charts, no demands, no adversarial framing — pure LP-facing narrative management. campaign_phase set to post_mortem; the original thesis was an undervaluation long (purchased January 2022), never publicly presented as a full deck.
+Rhetorical highlights worth studying as a specimen: (1) a textbook 'concentrated-portfolio demands predictability' framing used to justify exiting rather than doubling down; (2) explicit self-referential lesson — 'act promptly when we discover new information inconsistent with our original thesis' — evoking Valeant/Herbalife as unnamed priors; (3) a face-saving pivot ('we would not be surprised to see Netflix continue to be a highly successful company') that separates the call from a judgment on the business.
+No charts, no demands, no adversarial framing — pure LP-facing narrative management.
+Never an activist campaign; original thesis was a passive long bought January 2022.